 - The Successor Agency has a number of intricate and unusual accounting transactions.
 In addition, there are several upcoming Governmental Accounting Standards Board Statements that are required to be implemented.
-As such, City should have adequate staffing, knowledge and training to make sure that these transactions are recorded accurately.
-If needed, the City should consider sending staff to outside training. - City staff should coordinate and have sufficient communications during the year and at year-end closing to make sure that all significant activities are properly and accurately recorded in the general ledger.
+As such, Finance should have adequate staffing, knowledge and training to make sure that these transactions are recorded accurately.
+If needed, the City should consider sending Finance staff to outside training. - Finance Department and Community Development Department should coordinate and have sufficient communications during the year and at year-end closing to make sure that all significant activities are properly and accurately recorded in the general ledger.
 Footnote disclosure related to Successor Agency activities should be reviewed and revised to make sure that the disclosures are accurately updated.

-SCHEDULE OF MATERIAL WEAKNESS
+CURRENT STATUS OF PRIOR YEAR MATERIAL WEAKNESS

-Management Response: City staff seeks training especially for new accounting requirements.
+Management Response: Finance Department staff seeks training especially for new accounting requirements.
 Funding for staff to coordinate financial reporting for the dissolved redevelopment agency is extremely limited.
-However, there will be a much better communication among City staff to understand the activities, how transactions affect the financial reports and discussions for the footnote section.
+Community Development Business Manager has been the lead during the dissolution of the Redevelopment Agency and is in charge of the Successor Agency accounts.
+However, there will be a much better communication between the Finance staff and the Business Manager to understand the activities, how transactions affect the financial reports and discussions for the footnote section.